Ciel171/ML_FraudDetection/README.md

 Datasets:

-We are prohibited from disclosing the original dataset due to legal requirements, but the sturcture of our datasets is provided in the folder ML_FraudDetection.
+We are prohibited from disclosing the original dataset due to legal requirements, but the sturcture of our dataset is provided in the folder ML_FraudDetection.

 Replication of Tables: